-The Introduction to Intelligence Analysis e-learning course is a two-level program designed to equip aspiring and inexperienced analysts, as well as other interested investigative and security professionals, with the knowledge and skills required to undertake intelligence analysis tasks, and to better understand intelligence analysis products when when encountered or assigned.
+Introduction to Intelligence Analysis is a two-level e-learning course, designed to equip aspiring and inexperienced analysts, as well as other interested investigative and security professionals, with the knowledge and skills required to undertake intelligence analysis tasks, and to better understand intelligence analysis products when encountered or assigned.

-Level One represents an introduction to the basics of intelligence analysis – explaining core concepts and underlying processes, and providing practical instruction on improved ways of thinking, basic analytic techniques, and effective communication of analytic findings to clients and consumers.
-Topics in this level will include:
+The first level of this course represents an introduction to the basics of intelligence analysis – explaining core concepts and underlying processes, and providing practical instruction on improved ways of thinking, basic analytic techniques, and effective communication of analytic findings to clients and consumers.

-Level Two lessons represent an expansive and more in-depth exploration of the issues introduced in Level One.
-Students are provided opportunities to think about the various functional and organizational contexts in which intelligence analysis might be productively used, to consider lessons derived from intelligence failures, to develop hands-on familiarity with a variety of advanced analytic techniques, and to refine their report writing skills.
-Topics in this level will include:
+Level 2 lessons represent an expansive and more in-depth exploration of the issues introduced in Level 1.
+Students are provided opportunities to think about the various functional and organizational contexts in which intelligence analysis might be productively used, consider lessons derived from intelligence failures, develop hands-on familiarity with a variety of advanced analytic techniques, and to refine their report writing skills.